-Recently, the total number of Special Law offenders newly received by the public prosecutors offices has generally been on a declining trend, and in 2009 totalled 604,098, which was a 5.9 percent decrease over the previous year.
-Of that number, Road Traffic Act violators accounted for 487,142 offenders (80.6 percent of the total), followed by violators of the Stimulants Control Act, who numbered 19,365 (3.2 percent of the total).
-The third largest group of offenders was violators of the Minor Offences Act, who numbered 16,396 (2.7 percent of the total).
+Recently, the total number of Special Law offenders newly received by the public prosecutors offices has generally been on a declining trend, and in 2012 totalled 491,278, which was a 5.0 percent decrease over the previous year.
+Of that number, Road Traffic Act violators accounted for 392,435 offenders (79.7%), followed by violators of the Stimulants Control Act, who numbered 19,008 (3.9%).
+The third largest group of offenders was violators of the Minor Offences Act, who numbered 10,387 (2.1%).